FVGP Rehabilitation

-The Fernan-Vaz Gorilla Project's rehabilitation centre was initiated in November 2006 and consists of a quarantine facility and an orphanage.
+The PGFV Rehabilitation Centre was initiated in late 2006 and consists of a quarantine facility on the island of Evengue-Ezango and of Oriquet island.

 Phase I: Quarantine

-The quarantine facility was built in October 2007 and is a housing infrastructure where gorilla orphans, confiscated legally through wildlife authorities, are isolated for a minimum of 3 months for proper health screening.
-This helps minimise the possibility of diseases getting transmitted to humans or other gorillas at the site.
-The quarantine period also allows the newcomer to gradually adjust to new surroundings and the caretakers.
-Two caretakers are assigned to a new gorilla orphan during the entire quarantine period.
+The quarantine facility was built in October 2007 and is a housing infrastructure where gorilla orphans confiscated by wildlife authorities are isolated for a minimum of 3 months for health screening.
+This helps minimize the possibility of diseases getting transmitted to humans or other gorillas at the site.
+The quarantine period also allows the orphan to gradually adjust to new surroundings and the keepers.
+Two keepers are assigned to a new gorilla orphan during the entire quarantine period.

 Phase II: Social integration

-After the quarantine period, the gorilla orphan starts his or her social integration with other gorilla orphans.
-The strength of the social ties within the group is a major determining factor for the group's reintroduction potential since you can rarely, if at all, reintroduce an individual alone.
+Once the quarantine period is over, the gorilla orphan starts his or her social integration with other gorilla orphans.
+Social ties within the group are crucial for promoting the group's reintroduction potential since you can never reintroduce an individual alone, only a stable group can be reintroduced.

 Phase III: Forest rehabilitation

-The group of gorilla orphans forage freely within the forest every day to learn and apply wild gorilla behaviour.
+The group of gorilla orphans forage freely within the forest every day to learn, practice and acquire appropriate gorilla behavior and survival skills.

 Gorilla island

-The gorillas have moved one step closer to freedom on the island of "Orique", away from human infrastructures and activities.
-A small team of caregivers will monitor the gorillas’ progress from a base camp at one corner of the island.
+The gorillas have moved one step closer to freedom on the island of "Oriquet", away from human infrastructures and activities.
+A small team of caregivers monitor the gorillas’ progress on a daily basis.

 Phase IV: Reintroduction

-Our hope is to one day reintroduce this group of young gorillas back into the wild.
+Our hope is to one day reintroduce this group of young gorillas into the wild.

 1. the possibility for disease transmission between humans and gorillas;

-2. the importance of minimising the stress level of each gorilla (stress compromises the proper functioning of the immune system), and;
+2. the importance of minimizing the stress level of each gorilla (stress compromises the proper functioning of the immune system), and;

-Only the local Gabonese caretakers have limited interaction with these gorillas as “surrogate parents”.
+At the PGFV, only the keepers have limited interaction with these gorillas as “surrogate parents”.